Jump to content

 Tracker Bot Med 25 lb. $10,000 / 2

 Binoculars: A commonly used device found everywhere for multiple purposes.
-This allows one to see much further away then normal.
-It is assumed that higher tech levels allow for things such as Night Vision, Thermal Vision, high quality zoom (+1 to In-Game Bonus) and so on are easily available for x3 the price.
+This allows one to see much further away than normal.
+It is assumed that higher tech levels make things such as Night Vision, Thermal Vision, high-quality zoom (+1 to In-Game Bonus), and so on, easily available at x3 the price.

-• In-Game Bonus: Provides a +2 Misc bonus to Perception when using this item to see things that are more then 100ft but less then 1000ft away starting at Tech Level 0.
+• In-Game Bonus: Provides a +2 Misc bonus to Perception when using this item to see things that are more than 100ft but less than 1000ft away, starting at Tech Level 0.
 Each Tech Level higher provides an additional +1.

 Comms Interceptor: An attachment or Gadget that can be attached to a communications device as small as a cell phone or as big as a comms array on a ship.
-This can be used to listen in on other peoples communications as long as they are not encrypted.
-Encrypted communications will require seperate Computer Use check to Decrypt the message.
+This can be used to listen in on other people's communications as long as they are not encrypted.
+Encrypted communications will require a separate Computer Use check to Decrypt the message.

 Comms Trackers: An attachment or Gadget that can be attached like the Comms Interceptor.
 It can track the location of a remote transmission.